shakes76/PatternFlow/recognition/s4433723_AKOA_laterality_perceiver/README.md

    - pip install requirements

 3. Run: driver.py <NAME_OF_AKOA_DATASET_DIRECTORY>
     - on the first run this will sort images into the 'datasets' directory
+    - this will default to 'AKOA_Analysis' if nothing is specified

 Training:
 -